 Achalasia is not a common disorder in medicine.
-Most clinicians will not encounter a patient with this esophageal motility disorder that occurs because of the lower esophageal sphincter fails to relax.
+Most clinicians will not encounter a patient with this esophageal smooth muscle motility disorder, which occurs because the lower esophageal sphincter fails to relax.
 The esophagus also has a marked absence of peristalsis.
-In more than 50% of patients, the lower esophageal sphincter is hypertensive.
+In less than 50% of patients, the lower esophageal sphincter is hypertensive.
 This condition causes a functional obstruction at the gastroesophageal junction.

 Achalasia is thought to occur from the degeneration of the myenteric plexus and vagus nerve fibers of the lower esophageal sphincter.
 There is a loss of inhibitory neurons containing vasoactive intestinal peptide (VIP) and nitric oxide synthase at the esophageal myenteric plexus, but in severe cases, it also involves cholinergic neurons.
-The exact etiology of this degeneration is unclear, though many theories have been proposed.
-These theories include autoimmunity, infection, and genetic predisposition.
+The exact etiology of this degeneration is unclear though many theories have been proposed.
+These theories include an autoimmune phenomenon, viral infection, and genetic predisposition.
 Most cases seen in the United States are primary idiopathic achalasia; however, secondary achalasia may be seen in Chagas disease caused by Trypanosoma cruzi, esophageal infiltration by gastric carcinoma, eosinophilic gastroenteritis, lymphoma, certain viral infections, and neurodegenerative disorders.

-Achalasia is very rare, occurring in roughly one per 100000 people and a prevalence of 10 per 100000.
-It does not predominantly affect a particular age or gender.
+Achalasia is very rare, occurring with an annual incidence of roughly one per 100000 people and a prevalence of 10 per 100000.
+It does not predominantly affect a particular age, race, or gender.
 However, a recent study showed increasing hospitalizations and associated costs for achalasia over the last 16 years in the United States with a disproportionate increase in patients under 65 years of age and racial minorities.
-For some unknown reason, the incidence of achalasia is increased in individuals with spinal cord injury, typically these cases are related to injury to the cervical and thoracic vertebrae.
+For some unknown reason, the incidence of achalasia increases in individuals with spinal cord injury, but these cases typically relate to damage of the cervical and thoracic vertebrae.

-Outside the United States, rates of achalasia vary from 0.1 to 1 per every 100,000 people per year.
-Studies show that relapse rates tend to be higher if the initial treatment was pneumatic dilatation.
+Outside the United States, rates of achalasia vary from 0.1 to 1 per every 100000 people per year.
+Studies show that relapse rates are higher if the initial treatment was pneumatic dilatation.
 However, complications have been noted to be much higher in patients who underwent a Heller myotomy compared to those who underwent pneumatic dilatation.

 Achalasia occurs with equal frequency in both males and females.
 The disorder typically affects people between the second to the fifth decade of life with a peak incidence between the ages of 30 to 60 years.
 Overall, less than 2% to 5% of cases occur in children less than age 16.

-Gradual neural degeneration directly results in exaggerated contractions of the lower esophageal sphincter and a loss of regulation.
-This degeneration leads to the functional obstruction which then results in dilatation.
-This dilatation results in an irreversible aperistalsis, as well as worsening obstructive symptoms.
+Gradual neural degeneration directly results in excessive contractions of the lower esophageal sphincter and a loss of regulation.
+This degeneration leads to the functional obstruction, which then results in dilatation.
+This dilatation results in an irreversible aperistalsis and worsening obstructive symptoms.
 The reason that these changes occur is unclear.

 Recommended Courses of Action

 The recommended step for reducing pressure across the lower esophageal sphincter is surgical myotomy, which can be done laparoscopically.
-This procedure will cut the circular muscle running across the lower esophageal sphincter, leading to relaxation.
-It can potentially cause uncontrolled gastric reflux, so it is typically paired with an anti-reflux procedure such as Nissen, the posterior (Toupet), or the anterior (Dor) partial fundoplication.
+This procedure will cut the circular muscle fibers running across the lower esophageal sphincter, leading to relaxation.
+LHM can potentially cause uncontrolled gastroesophageal reflux, so it typically pairs with an anti-reflux procedure such as Nissen, the posterior (Toupet), or the anterior (Dor) partial fundoplication.
 The anterior fundoplication is the more common choice.
 Laparoscopic Heller myotomy (LHM) with partial fundoplication is the surgical procedure of choice.
 The important thing is that the fundoplication is partial, not complete, so as not to cause postoperative dysphagia, which is more severe with Nissen fundoplication.
 The clinical success rate of LHM is high (76 to 100%) at 35 months, with a low mortality rate of 0.1%.
 Disease progression after five years subsequently reduces the success rate.

-When a patient presents with dysphagia, the diagnosis of a malignancy should always be entertained.
+When a patient presents with dysphagia, the diagnosis of malignancy should always be in view.

 Other disorders in the differential include:

 The use of pneumatic dilatation and laparoscopic myotomy can produce good results with symptom relief.
-Rates of esophageal perforation are rare after pneumatic dilatation, but relapses are common.
+Rates of esophageal perforation are rare after pneumatic dilatation, but relapses are frequent.

 Pneumatic dilatation and laparoscopic myotomy are effective treatments for managing achalasia.
-If an experienced surgeon is available, surgery is preferred.
+Surgery is preferred if an experienced surgeon is available.

 Do not use botulinum toxin and medications if performing a pneumatic dilatation or laparoscopic Heller myotomy.